FurryWulfz/chrono_trigger/100_glitchless.md

 Head north into the bush
 Speak to Frog
-Get the Masamune hilt and leave
+Get the Masamune hilt from the left of Frog's bed and leave
 Head out and back to Truce Canyon

 ## The End of Time